mhossein1384/Tlauncher-Native-ARM/README.md

 •(In Mac) The launcher thinks ARM java is 32bits so When I replace it with the main java It downloads the x86 java again...

 •In Linux download Java 17 ARM from Oracle Site and replace it with the one at minecraft/runtime/java-runtime-alpha(or beta)/  It might work.
+(Minecraft v1.18.x)

 •Windows ARM Version Is unavailable because There is no JDK ARM v1.8.0